BalancerMaxis/multisig-ops/tools/python/brownie/README.md

 ```
 Ignore the warnings about version conflict.

 Copy .env.example to .env and populate.
-You need at bare minimum an infura id.  etherscan id is also nice to have/makes brownie better.
+You need at bare minimum a DRPC key.  etherscan id is also nice to have/makes brownie better.

 ## Now what